Climate change is turning rivers of Mekong Delta salty, spelling disaster for millions of poor farmers. See full Guardian article

 Fortunately, I lived in Chicago, and the Field Museum of Natural History was there.
 In those days, it and all the main museums in Chicago were free.
 In the summer, I woud get some loose change, take the bus, and spend the afternoon just walking its halls.
 The Field Museum had the greatest collection of stuffed animals.
 It seemed all the animals of the world were there, organized in great halls.
 A hall for cats.
 A hall for birds.
 A hall for reptiles, and one for insects, etc. Several halls were dedicated to mankind, organized by location and culture.

-over the slain carcass of a Lambeosaurus
+Gorgosaurus standing triumphantly over the slain carcass of a Lambeosaurus sometime in the Late Cretaceous |

 I saw the vastness of life, and the diversity of man.
 I marveled at how people could live in so many different ways.
 Being an irish boy living in an immigrant Polish neighborhood, I was already aware that people could be very different.
 My first first freinds were Polish boys, whose parents spoke only polish.
 So the ways of South Sea Islanders, or of American Indians, or exotic Tibet, were merely extensions of what I already knew.